Capping-WAR/documentation/docs/war_api.md

 ## Postgres API(Wrapper)

 How does the API communicate with the database?
-It does so via a postgres wrapper.
+It does so via a Postgres wrapper.
 Originally intended to be an ORM, a Postgres Wrapper was written.
-The package abstracts the main functionality for communicating to the postgres database away from the API conttrolers.
+The package abstracts the main functionality for communicating to the Postgres database away from the API controllers.
 This makes the stubs far more readable and maintainable.
 For a usage guide for this individual package see the [README.md](https://github.com/Capping-WAR/API/blob/master/database/pgapi/README.md).

-One of the most important pecies to the using this package is remembering to set/update its needed enviorment variables.
+One of the most important things to remember when using this package is setting/updating its needed environment variables.
 In addition to any enviorment variables needed by the War API itself, the following are the required enviorment variables needed to use the package:

 * DATABASE
 * USER